 I felt it again when I returned to Pai, looking around my group and realizing that there were 8 of us, all of whom were actually solo travelers.
 Knowing that so many people (women too!) do travel alone is something I wasn’t aware of before I started my trip, and it would have been really reassuring to know back then.

-So let me tell you, travelers are friendly, traveling alone opens you up to meeting people.
+So let me tell you, travelers are friendly and traveling alone opens you up to meeting people.
 Traveling kills shyness.

 On the other hand, it also helps you to deal with being a loner at times.